rachidis/UnitedRemote/README.md

 # Rachid
 Hello Remoters,

-There is no cloud function in this project, all security rules have been set in the firestore rules;
+- There is no cloud function in this project, all security rules have been set in the firestore rules;
+- In order to sort the shops by the distance, the user will need accept the geolocation request;
+- Unauthenticated user may still see the shops list but will be redirected to login page if he clicks like or dislike button;

 here is the demo; hope we get in touch soon;

 [Demo Link](https://rachidur-7e19a.web.app/)

 # UnitedR
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

 ## Development server